HackYourFuture/UsingAPIs/Week2/prep-exercises/2-pokemon-fetch/README.md

 In this exercise we'll focus on the fetching and error handling part of working with an API, which you can use to work with any other code where a possible problem can occur.
 The `index.js` gives you instructions on what to do, there is some code there already, but feel free to alter that if needed.

+The expected behaviour is as follows:

+- When you press the **Get Data** button with the **Use invalid URL** checkbox **unchecked** the data from the Pokemon API will be fetched and rendered as JSON on the page.
+- When you press the button with the checkbox **checked** an HTTP error message will be rendered on the page.
 ## Things to think about

 - If you look at the `index.html` you can see our error rendering is put into a regular `div` element, but our pokemon json is put into a `pre` element.
 Why is that?